Katrina Pollock

 MRC Clinician Scientist in Vaccinology

-- Chief investigator for the Lymph nodE single-cell Genomics AnCestrY and ageing (LEGACY) Network
+- Chief investigator for the MRC UKRI Lymph nodE single-cell Genomics AnCestrY immunity, infection, inflammation and immunisation (LEGACY IIII) Network.

 Human tissue based vaccine immunology.